Harry Drew: Australian Natives' Association

 Drew was a skilled debater.
 He had a fluent ready wit and gave attention to detail.
 The Western Australian Secessionist movement was current during his Chief Presidency and he proposed that their grievances should be addressed though constitutional means, not secession.
 National health insurance and the development of Northern Australia were significant national issues to which he publicly referred.

 Politics

-In 1932, he was elected to the Victorian Legislative Assembly as the United Australia Party member for Albert Park where he severed for five year.
+In 1932, Drew was elected to the Victorian Legislative Assembly as the United Australia Party member for Albert Park where he served for five years.
 He lost endorsement in 1937 and was defeated as an independent candidate.